 The Expanded Learning Program will have its own program orientation and program handbook that will be provided to families.
 All participating families must sign the handbook to participate in the program.

-For more specific Expanded Learning Program questions, please reach out to the Expanded Learning Program Manager, Laporsha Smith Ismith@kippsocal.org
+For more specific Expanded Learning Program questions, please reach out to the Expanded Learning Program Manager, Mr. Juan Hernandez, juhernandez@kippsocal.org, 323-219-5880.

 Alcohol, Tobacco, Drugs and Violence - Prevention and Prohibition